jualon92/simpleAntiAfk/README.md

 ## Features:

 - **Non-obtrusive:**
    - Key F14 was selected to operate without disrupting daily operations.
-   - App can be hidden from the toolbar or managed directly from the system tray.
+   - App can be hidden from the toolbar, to avoid distractions.
-   - The functionality to deactivate the app at a predetermined time range is available.
+   - the app can be configured to deactivate during specified hours.
 - **Cross-platform:** Thanks to Tauri, it can be bundled for Windows, Linux, and macOS as a lightweight bunddle.
 - **I18N:**  Detects the browser's language and translates accordingly.